 But if you’re interested in finding out more about this card, let’s get going!

 Requirements to get the Signup Bonus

-Like I mentioned before the Chase Sapphire Preferred Card is currently offering the biggest signup bonus they have ever offered.
-You’ll earn 100,000 Ultimate Rewards points, which is equivalent to $1,000 cash or $1,250 when you use your points to book travel through Chase.
+Like I mentioned before the Chase Sapphire Preferred Card is currently offering a significant signup bonus.
+You’ll earn 60,000 Ultimate Rewards points, which is equivalent to $600 cash or $750 when you use your points to book travel through Chase.

 To earn this signup bonus, you’ll need to spend $4,000 during the first three months that you have your new card.

 NOTE: Certain purchases are excluded from the $4,000 threshold: balance transfers, money orders, lottery tickets, etc.

 Some quick math: $4,000 in three months is a little over $300 per week.
 You should be able to hit this minimum by paying for gas, utilities, insurance, your cell phone bill, and other regular expenses with your new credit card.

 Sometimes we look for a big purchase (like a home improvement project) to meet the minimum in one fell swoop.

 NOTE: The sign-up bonus is only available to you if you a) don’t have any other Sapphire card and b) haven’t received a new cardmember bonus for any Sapphire card in the past 48 months.